Building a future on a strong tradition

 By the time of Confederation 19 years later, there were 110 McGill law graduates working across the country, including two future Prime Ministers - Sir John Joseph Caldwell Abbott and Sir Wilfrid Laurier - and Father of Confederation Thomas d'Arcy McGee, who would later bear the distinction of being the only Canadian political figure ever assassinated while in office.

-In 1853, the Faculty grew to include two Professors and two Lecturers under the stewardship of Dean Charles Dewey Day, who was at the same time batonnier of the Quebec bar.
-But it wasn't until Sir William MacDonald endowed the Faculty with 200 thousand dollars in 1890 that it was able to undertake the long-range planning and hiring of Professors needed to develop the first-rate institution it would become in the 20th century.
+In 1853, the Faculty grew to include two professors and two lecturers under the stewardship of Dean Charles Dewey Day, who was at the same time Bâtonnier of the Quebec bar.
+But it wasn't until Sir William MacDonald endowed the Faculty with 200 thousand dollars in 1890 that it was able to undertake the long-range planning and hiring of professors needed to develop the first-rate institution it would become in the 20th century.

 From these modest beginnings, McGill's Faculty of Law has become world-renowned for its overall excellence in teaching and research, primarily through its emphasis on comparative law.
-Uniquely positioned to reflect upon the West's two founding legal traditions, the Anglo-American common law, and continental Europe's civil law, McGill has occupied a position of leadership in the legal community for more than 100 years.
+Uniquely positioned to reflect upon the West's two founding legal traditions, the Anglo-American common law, and continental Europe's civil law, McGill has occupied a position of leadership in the legal community for more than 150 years.

-150 years of distinguished scholars
+Our distinguished scholars

 When the time came to revise the Code in the 1960s and 70s, another McGill Law professor, Paul-André Crépeau, became the president and animating spirit of the Civil Code Revision Office.
 In the century between Day and Crépeau, a number of distinguished civilian scholars - Lafleur, Walton, Marler, Wainwright, Baudouin and Migneault among them - were associated with the Faculty.